Air ambulance service CapRescue flies high with solar

 The design life of the wind turbines will be at least 30 years.
 At the end of their useful life, the wind turbines and electrical equipment will be either replaced and the wind farm repowered, or the project will be decommissioned, and the site returned to its original use at the expense of the project.

-Funding applications are considered from all sectors, including but not limited to public health and wellbeing, environmental sustainability, skills and education (including scholarships), recreation and cultural activities.
+Funding applications will be considered from all sectors, including but not limited to public health and wellbeing, environmental sustainability, skills and education (including scholarships), recreation and cultural activities.

 Further information can be found in the Community Fund Guidelines and the Community Fund Scholarship Guidelines.